May 30, 2011

 ● Prayer means that we pray for the people we disciple to take our place when we leave.
 Just as God prepared Joshua to follow Moses, so also God intends for us to train and pray for our disciples.
 We must let Jesus teach them to pray through our prayer life with them.

 ● Prayer means that we spend time with God in holiness.
-God reinforced for all of us the need to sanctify God in our lives, and especially to reverence Him in our prayer lives.
+God reinforces for all of us the need to sanctify God in our lives, and especially to reverence Him in our prayer lives.

 Application for Today